-- 622 Lastly, it is important to discuss the effect of ensemble size on the results and whether or not - 623 using 100 members is enough or more than necessary.
-A framework to assess this is - 624 demonstrated in Milinski et al. (2020).
-In accordance with this framework, our goal is to quantify - wariability using the metric of ensemble standard deviation, to within 5% accuracy of the full 100 entire to a standard deviation using 20 iterations of subsequences of the full 20 - 626 member variance.
-We estimate standard deviation using 30 iterations of subsample sizes from 3- 627 100 members without replacement.
+622 Lastly, it is important to discuss the effect of ensemble size on the results and whether or not

+- 623 using 100 members is enough or more than necessary.
+A framework to assess this is - demonstrated in Milinski et al. (2020).
+In accordance with this framework, our goal is to quantifyvariability using the metric of ensemble standard deviation, to within 5% accuracy of the full 100 - 625 variability using the metric of ensemble standard deviation, to within 5% accuracy of the full 100 626 member variance.
+We estimate standard deviation using 30 iterations of subsample sizes from 3- - 627 100 members without replacement.
 Figure 10 suggests that at least 40 ensemble members are - required to capture the standard deviation of S{LAND} to within ±5% accuracy.
 Since S{LAND} has the - 629 largest standard deviation of all budget terms, the accuracy of a sub-sample of the carbon budget - 630 decomposition would depend on this term.
 The other budget terms (Figure S5) do not display - 631 variations as large as S{LAND} and therefore 40 members are sufficient for those terms.
-Whether this - 632 result is representative of other models that simulate internal variability through ensemble - 633 simulations depends on the budget terms.
-In the absence of extensive multi-model large634 ensemble projects that provide the full suite of budget terms, including the split into SLAND and - ensemble projects that provide the full suite of budget terms, including the split into S{LAND} and E{LUC}, we evaluated this based on the IAV in the models participating in the GCB2020 - 636 simulations that are forced with observed climate (Figure 7).
+Whether this - result is representative of other models that simulate internal variability through ensemblesimulations depends on the budget terms.
+In the absence of extensive multi-model large - 634 ensemble projects that provide the full suite of budget terms, including the split into S{LAND} and - E{LUC} , we evaluated this based on the IAV in the models participating in the GCB2020 - 636 simulations that are forced with observed climate (Figure 7).
 A key assumption is that MPI-GE is - 637 capable of accurately representing IAV, and the fact that MPI-GE slightly overestimates S{LAND}